YCP-Swarm-Robotics-Capstone-2020-2021/swarm-website-frontend/README.md

     * Docker Desktop
         * Run the relevant docker desktop installer for your OS, available from https://www.docker.com/products/docker-desktop
     * For Windows, you also need a unix console emulator.
 Cmder is a good, lightweight option: https://cmder.net/
+    * If you have Windows Pro, Enterprise, or Education, please make sure the Hyper-V and Containers features are enabled.
+More information here: https://docs.docker.com/docker-for-windows/install/
+    * If you have Windows 10 Home, please make sure you have WSL2 enabled.
+More information here: https://docs.docker.com/docker-for-windows/install-windows-home/

 * Linux
     * Docker Engine